 But there's plenty to enjoy from ground level, whether it's the different skill challenges in the competition, live music, kids' activities and workshops, or the magical Night Glow event, in which balloons are fired up but don't take off, glowing like lanterns and accompanied by a fireworks display.

-With three distances available, participants can choose between supersprint, sprint and olympic, taking part as individuals, in couples (both should finish the race together) or as a relay team (with two of more members sharing the effort).
+With four distances and modalities available, participants can choose between supersprint, sprint, elite short and olympic, taking part as individuals, in couples (both should finish the race together) or as a relay team for olympic and sprint (with two of more members sharing the effort).

 If you are a motorcycle lover you can't miss the event of the year: the Monster Energy MotoGP Grand Prix.
-A weekend where world's greatest riders such as Marc Márquez, Joan Mir, or Valentino Rossi will make your heart vibrate at every turn.
+A weekend where world's greatest riders such as Marc Márquez, Joan Mir, or Fabio Quartararo will make your heart vibrate at every turn.
 Rhythm, strategy, speed and much more at the Catalan MotoGP Grand Prix ™ and the Barcelona-Catalonia Circuit.

 You may be also interested

 - Skip the line!

 Hola Barcelona Travel Card, Transport cardfrom 15,58 €

 Fundació Joan Miró (Joan Miró Museum)from 14,00 €

 Trip to PortAventura Park and Ferrari Landfrom 88,00 €

 Barcelona Bus Turístic Hop on Hop offfrom 33,00 €